-This course provides information and skills needed to meet the fire-related performance objectives in NFPA 1001, Standard for Fire Fighter Professional Qualifications, Fire Fighter I. Prerequisites: FIR-127 Fire Behavior and Combustion, FIR-213 Principles of Emergency Services, FIR-221 Fire Prevention, FIR-124 Building Construction, FIR-200 Occupational Safety/Health in Emergency Services or coordinator approved.
+This course provides information and skills needed to meet the fire-related performance objectives in NFPA 1001, Standard for Fire Fighter Professional Qualifications, Fire Fighter I.

 Fire Strategies and Tactics

 This course provides an in-depth analysis of the principles of fire control through utilization of personnel, equipment, and extinguishing agents on the fire ground.